-Around the VIS, you can watch videos, shop in the First Light Bookstore, check out the silversword garden through the gate past the picnic tables, picnic, view the Sun through our solar telescope, or just relax and enjoy this place.
+Around the VIS, you can watch videos, shop in the First Light Bookstore (also online at MaunakeaStore.com), check out the silversword garden through the gate past the picnic tables, picnic, view the sun through our solar telescope, or just relax and enjoy this place.

 It’s an ahulele (ahu: lower stone part, lele: upper wooden part), an altar with 3 levels for making offerings to family, the earth/environment, and gods/goddesses.
-There is one at the base of the Access Road at Pu'u Huluhulu, and one at the Summit as well.
+There is one at the base of the Access Road at Puʻu Huluhulu, and one at the Summit as well.

 A. The average round-trip hiking time is 8 hours, 5 hours up and 3 hours down.
 Don’t expect to have enough daylight to complete the journey unless you leave early enough.
 Be aware that the sun sets earlier in the winter.
 This is a wilderness area without rest areas or restrooms and no public transportation is available.Cell-phone service is spotty and absent in places.
 If you are lost or physically in trouble and it’s getting dark, head toward the road where you may encounter help.
 You should not assume you can get a ride down if you become tired or lost.
 If you have an emergency, call 911.